top of page

 Helen Keller was right when she said, Smell is a potent wizard that transports you across thousands of miles and all the years you have lived.

-Home is always about a feeling, which is why everything you choose to take home matters too.
+Home is always about a feeling.
+Everything you choose to take home matters.
 Scented candles have that special aura of adding warmth and comfort in ways you might not even notice.
 This is why choosing the right candle for every room in your home is worth a little thought.

 Room and Scent Selection Chart